mosen/ccp-recipes/README.md

 ## Overview

 These processors and recipes may be used to automate the creation of Adobe Creative Cloud Packager (CCP) packages, using Adobe's provided [automation](https://helpx.adobe.com/creative-cloud/packager/ccp-automation.html) support.
-Currently, `.pkg` and `.munki` recipes are provided.
+Currently there are three flavors of `CreativeCloudApp` recipes provided:

+#### pkg

+Uses CCP to build a package saved to disk, exactly as one would using the CCP GUI application.

+#### munki

+Use the pkg recipe, wrap both the installer and uninstaller in DMGs, and import these to a Munki repo.

+#### jss

+Use the pkg recipe, and use the [JSSImporter](https://github.com/sheagcraig/JSSImporter) processor to import and configure the package at a Jamf Pro instance.

 ## Getting Started